GEOG657: Climate Dynamics [Fall 2025]

 GEOG453-653: Meteorological Analysis I [Fall 2025]

 This class is about the forecasting and analysis of weather, mostly kept conceptual and to expose you to many different tools, mathematical equations, event types, etc. We will learn how to analyze current weather from a variety of observations, and we will learn how to best predict future weather from numerical models.
-This is a required course for Meteorology and Climate Science folks, and it will hopefully prepare you for Atmospheric Dynamics and Meteorological Analysis II.
+This is a required course for Meteorology and Climate Science folks, and it will prepare you for Atmospheric Dynamics and Meteorological Analysis II.

 GEOG452-652: Seminar in Climatology [Spring 2025]